sagar9623/RoadToDevMastery/README.md

 4. **learn_firebase**: Discover Firebase, a powerful platform for building mobile and web applications.
 Learn how to leverage Firebase's features such as real-time database, authentication, hosting, and more to create scalable and engaging apps.

 5. **learn_MachineLearning**: Embark on a transformative journey into the realm of intelligent algorithms.
-Learn about Types of Learning Algorithms, Neural Networks, Hyperparameter Tuning, Batch Normalization, regularization, and many more exciting concepts.
+Learn about Types of Learning Algorithms, Neural Networks, Hyperparameter Tuning, Batch Normalization, Regularization, and many more exciting concepts.

 ## Getting Started